Home › Common Problems › Missing or Blown-Off Shingles

 Re-Sealing and Partial Shingle Replacement

-Loose but intact shingles are hand-sealed with roofing adhesive and re-fastened with ring-shank nails, while any shingles with cracked or brittle tabs are swapped out entirely, restoring the roof's wind resistance without a full replacement.
+Loose shingles get hand-sealed with roofing adhesive and re-fastened with ring-shank nails.
+Any shingle with a cracked or brittle tab gets swapped out completely.

 Improper Original Nailing Pattern

-Many Triangle-area homes built during the 1990s construction boom were roofed quickly with crews using nail guns set too high, driving nails through the top of the shingle tab rather than into the nailing strip.
-This over-driven or high-nailed pattern dramatically reduces holding power, and Raleigh's freeze-thaw cycles in January and February work the shingles loose over winter until the first spring storm finishes the job.
+Many Triangle homes built during the 1990s construction boom were roofed fast.
+Crews set nail guns too high, driving nails through the shingle tab instead of the nailing strip.
+Raleigh's freeze-thaw cycles in January and February work those shingles loose all winter until the first spring storm pulls them off.

 The Fix